Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Evaluation

 \subsubsection{Datasets}

-We evaluate unmemorization on two different types of datasets:
+We evaluate unmemorization on three different types of datasets:

-\mypara{Synthetic Dataset} We create a synthetic dataset consisting of 10 articles, each approximately 380 words (around 2,000 characters) in length, covering diverse topics.
+\mypara{Synthetic Dataset} We create a synthetic dataset consisting of 100 articles, each approximately 380 words (around 2,000 characters) in length, covering diverse topics.
 These articles are specifically generated to test the effectiveness of unmemorization on deeply memorized content, where the probability of reconstructing the sequence exceeds 99\%.
 Using synthetic data ensures that the content does not exist in the models' pretraining data, thereby providing a controlled evaluation environment.

-\mypara{Organic Dataset} We evaluate on excerpts from widely-read literary works, including ``Harry Potter and the Philosopher's Stone", ``Moby Dick", ``Frankenstein", ``Adventures of Huckleberry Finn", ``Alice in Wonderland", ``Sherlock Holmes", ``A Tale of Two Cities", ``Treasure Island", ``Les Misérables", and ``Great Expectations".
+\mypara{Organic Dataset} We evaluate on excerpts from widely-read literary works, including ``Moby Dick", ``Frankenstein", ``Adventures of Huckleberry Finn", ``Alice in Wonderland", ``Sherlock Holmes", ``A Tale of Two Cities", ``Treasure Island", ``Les Misérables", and ``Great Expectations".
 These works are particularly relevant as their content has been identified in publicly available models.

+\mypara{Unmemorization Benchmarks} Furthermore, we evaluate \system{} on two different unmemorization/unlearning benchmarks, namely, the Copyright Takedown Evaluation (CoTaEval) \cite{wei2024CoTaEval} and the Machine Unlearning Six-Way Evaluation (MUSE) \cite{shi2024muse}.
+CoTaEval introduces a news dataset with 1,000 articles to forget and another 1,000 articles for the retain set.
+However, we do not use the retain set, as \system{} does not require any retain set.
+They also provide an already memorized model, which we directly use for unmemorization.
+This model is based on the LLaMA2 7B chat version.
+We use this specific version to directly compare our performance against the other techniques they report.

+MUSE \cite{shi2024muse} introduces another benchmark for comparing unlearning techniques.
+While \system{} mainly targets verbatim memorization, we evaluate using MUSE to demonstrate \system{}'s generalizability.
+We focus on the News dataset of MUSE, which consists of 889 news articles in the forget set, averaging 1000 tokens each but with samples up to 3600 tokens in length—this is the longest setting we test on.
+Similar to CoTaEval, MUSE also presents the memorized model (LLaMA-2 7B), which we directly use for \system{}.